 How long should the Pulmonica really last?

 That depends on how long and hard it is played, how clean you keep it, and your personal chemistry.
 According to the manufacturer, some hard players can wear out a harmonica in a few months, while harmonicas played only loud enough to make a full and pleasing sound can last for decades.
 That is why the force gauge is included.
 When you are inhaling on the low notes and chords hard enough to hear the Pulmonica buzz, you are inhaling too hard.
-Use easier breaths for both inhaling and exhaling.
-That way, the life of the reeds is extended as long as possible.
-When the Pulmonica changes how it sounds, it is time to consider a new one.
+Use easier breaths for both inhaling and exhaling, and always play with a clean mouth.
+That way, the life of the reeds is extended as long as possible (but reeds will not last forever.)

 We highly recommend that you get your own Pulmonica so you can play along with them.
 Even if you don’t have impaired lung function, the Pulmonica could benefit you by helping to increase your oxygenation.
 Some people tell us playing gives them energy, others say it helps them relax before bed.
 We would love to hear your story.

 Something seems to be wrong with my Pulmonica.